 - Garlic is optional so if it’s not your thing, leave it out

-- Optional: Sprinkle the top of your mashed potatoes with chopped or dried chives
+- Optional: Sprinkle the top of your no dairy mashed potatoes with chopped or dried chives

 - Sub olive oil for vegan butter — it’s just as good!